CompTIA brings back ANZ community meetings

 New video resources

 With the increase of people preferring to learn by watching rather than reading, CompTIA has invested heavily in creating channels on YouTube focusing on the most pressing topics for MSPs.
-Whether it’s growing yout MSP business, or learning how to make money out of AI/IoT, or a deep dive into security, tech hiring trends, privacy, or MSP tools, CompTIA has created a library of videos to help partners.
+Whether it’s growing your MSP business, or learning how to make money out of AI/IoT, or a deep dive into security, tech hiring trends, privacy, or MSP tools, CompTIA has created a library of videos to help partners.

 And best of all, these videos were created by MSPs rather than vendors, which means they focus on achieving results, not delivering a subtle product pitch.